Silverton, Colorado: Mining era

-Settlements in the area surrounding present-day Silverton began in 1860 after a group of prospectors lead by Charles Baker made their way into the San Juan Mountains searching for gold.
+Settlements in the area surrounding present-day Silverton began in 1860 after a group of prospectors led by Charles Baker made their way into the San Juan Mountains searching for gold.
 The area was soon referred to as "Baker's Park", and the group found traces of placer gold nearby.

 Long before settlement, the area was regularly explored by the Anasazi, and later the Utes, who hunted and lived in the San Juans during the summer.
 There is also speculation that Spanish explorers and fur traders ventured into the area before Baker's 1860 expedition.

 After the Brunot Agreement with the Utes in 1873, which exchanged 4 e6acre for the Southern Ute Indian Reservation and $25,000 per year, several mining camps were constructed.
 These would later become the communities of Howardsville, Eureka, and Silverton.

 Silverton was founded by mining entrepreneurs William Kearnes, Dempsey Reese, and Thomas Blair in 1874.
 The region boomed after George Howard and R. J. McNutt discovered the Sunnyside silver vein along Hurricane Peak.
 Gold was then discovered in 1882, which helped the region weather the Panic of 1893 far better than other mining communities, such as Aspen or Creede.
 The Sunnyside Mine would become one of Colorado's longest running and most productive mines.
 The mine was shut down after the 1929 stock market crash, but was acquired by Standard Metals Corp. in 1959, and reopened, finding gold in 1973 with the Little Mary vein.
 The region's economy was dealt a devastating blow in 1992 when the mine and the corresponding Shenandoah-Dives mill, the last operating in the region, permanently closed.
 The closure meant the end of jobs for over one third of Silverton's workforce.